neoremind/kraps-rpc/README.md

 ## 2. About RpcConf

 `RpcConf` is simply `SparkConf` in Spark, there are a couple of parameters to specify.
-The are listed below, for most of them can reference to [Spark Configuration](http://spark.apache.org/docs/2.1.0/configuration.html).
+They are listed below, for most of them you can reference to [Spark Configuration](http://spark.apache.org/docs/2.1.0/configuration.html).

 ```
 val rpcConf = new RpcConf()